Portable version: here is my statement of teaching philosophy and my teaching portfolio, v.Fall 2024.

 Syllabi and inclusivity

-If you’re curious about making your own syllabi more inclusive (especially for courses in modern philosophy), check out my description of Project Vox under the Friends tab.
-Project Vox creates and compiles resources for teachers, which you can check out here: Project Vox resources for teachers.
+If you’re curious about making your own syllabi more inclusive (especially for courses in modern philosophy), check out Project Vox, which creates and compiles resources for teachers: Project Vox resources for teachers.

 Training for teachers